dwhjames/datomisca/doc/about-us.md

 And supervised by:

 - Dustin Whitney ([@dustinwhitney](https://twitter.com/dustinwhitney)) from Pellucid as coordinator
-- Daniel James ([@sadache](https://twitter.com/sadache)) from Zenexity as father of the project & wise Functional Philosopher
+- Sadek Drobi ([@sadache](https://twitter.com/sadache)) from Zenexity as father of the project & wise Functional Philosopher